Bioinformatics Pilot Project Program

 - Qualifications of project personnel

-Final decisions on funding will be made jointly by the SC INBRE Administrative Core, SC INBRE External Advisory Committee, and NIGMS.
+Final decisions on funding will be made by the SC INBRE External Advisory Committee and NIGMS.

 Awards and Reporting Requirements

-Award recipients are required to provide the SC INBRE state office with project data for evaluation and reporting purposes, as follows:
+All applicants will receive a notice of award/declination and copies of the reviewers’ comments via email.
+Award recipients are required to provide the SC INBRE Administrative Core with project data for evaluation and reporting purposes, as follows:

-After the expiration of the award, SC INBRE will continue to contact the PI for outcome-related data such as grants, publications, etc. Failure to provide any requested materials for award or evaluation purposes will constitute default under this program, and disqualify the Pilot Project PI from further SC INBRE support.
+After the expiration date of each award, SC INBRE will continue to contact awardees for outcome-related data such as grants, publications, etc. Failure to provide any requested materials for award or evaluation purposes will constitute default under this program and disqualify the BIPP recipient from further SC INBRE support.

-Pilot project proposals, complete of required signatures on Certification and Budget pages, must be submitted as a single pdf file no later than Monday, December 3, 2018 by 11:59 pm EST, by email to email@example.com, with copy to John.Clarkson@uscmed.sc.edu.
+Completed BIPP applications, including required signatures on the Face page, must be submitted as a single pdf file no later than 11:59 pm on the deadline by email to John.Clarkson@uscmed.sc.edu.